Kubota Engine Oil Pressure Problems: Pump & Sensor Fixes

 1. What are the common causes of low oil pressure in Kubota engines?

 Most common causes include faulty oil pressure sensors, worn oil pumps, defective camshaft plugs (especially in B-series), bearing wear, and internal oil leaks.
+A clogged oil pickup screen is also frequently overlooked – it starves the pump of oil and causes pressure drops that mimic pump failure.
+Always check the screen before replacing the pump.

 2. How can I properly diagnose oil pressure problems in Kubota engines?